gattilorenz/Xenix-doom/README.md

 Note that the driver and sound code are mostly written by Claude.

 ### TODO:
+- fix the CGI implementation; add cgifctns.h, see if slowness can be addressed
 - ~~add sound~~
 - ~~The status bar/HUD background is black until automap is entered the first time (?)~~
 - ~~Use a loop in I_GetEvent to consume all events in the queue?~~